philc/book-notes/psychology/principles - ray dalio.md

   * Use transparency to help enforce justice
     * He wants justice to prevail.
 If they violate a law, he believes the SEC should give Bridgewater what it deserves.
-  * In considering the value of transparency, he's consistently evaluating the second and third order affects... which seem to be often even stronger long-term benefits than the first-order effects.
   * Make sure those who are given radical transparency recognize their responsibilities to handle it well and to weigh things intelligently.
     * People who are given the privilege of information need to know the boundaries around its use.